RuslanMirov/OTP-Signsafe-Timelock-Vault/README.md

 **Step-by-step:**
 ```
-1. Switch your wallet RPC to a private endpoint (e.g. Flashbots Protect)
+1. Switch to private endpoint in transferOwnershipOTP.js script
-2. Submit one of:
+2. Submit:
    - setNewOwner(yourWhitelistedWallet, transferPassword, signature)
-   - rescueETH(rescuePassword)  ← if you need funds out immediately
-3. Tx lands in the next block with zero mempool exposure
+3. Tx lands in the next block with zero mempool exposure, and new owner can now rescueETH or just wait for wihdraw
 ```

 > Even if the attacker's `setNewWLOwner` or `setTransferPassword` tx is pending —